mo/mo.github.io/_posts/2019-04-08-elastic-search-introduction.md

 [Sonic](https://github.com/valeriansaliou/sonic).
 A few people have tried to implement [Lucene index-compatible search libraries](https://wiki.apache.org/lucene-java/LuceneImplementations) in non-Java languages but none of them took off.
+[Xapian](https://xapian.org) is a fairly mature search engine library (more like Lucene, rather than ES).

 Another (larger) open source project that should be mentioned is [Vespa](https://vespa.ai), which was [open sourced by